SEXUAL ASSAULT PREVENTION & RESPONSE

 When a victim reports a sexual assault we start our initial response protocol including but not limited to:

-- Ensuring the victim understands speaking to a victim advocate is voluntary
+- Ensuring the victim understands speaking to SAPR is voluntary.

-- Assessing for imminent danger of life-threatening or physical harm to the victim by himself or herself (suicidal), by another (homicidal), or to another (homicidal).
+- Assessing for imminent danger of life-threatening or physical harm to the victim by themselves (suicidal), by another (homicidal), or to another (homicidal).

 - Ascertaining the victim’s immediate needs.

-- Encouraging the victim to seek medical consultation/care.
+- Encouraging the victim to seek medical consultation/care and providing them resources.

 - Appropriately explaining each reporting options available to the victim including the exceptions and/or limitations to each.